3PU/risky-business/README.md

 2. Click on 'Settings' to the far right in navigation menu below your repository name.
 3. Scroll down to 'GitHub Pages' and select 'master branch' as the **source**.
 4. Click **save**.
+5. The link to the site hosted on GitHub Pages should appear at the top of the section.

 If you do want to clone this repository in order to run the code locally on your machine, follow these steps: